 Now it's just simply her turn.

-Because she gave up a great feminist life of individuality in her own career, subordinated herself to him, had to become the breadwinner, had to tolerate all the philandering and all the other things that went on, not just in Arkansas.
+She's owed this because she gave up a great feminist life of individuality in her own career, subordinated herself to him, had to become the breadwinner, had to tolerate all the philandering and all the other things that went on, not just in Arkansas.

-Her candidacy is just one of inevitability and and uh by the way, speaking of feminism, they're haunt a whole lot of women who think that she did honorable things by continuing to eat all that dirt.
+And by the way, speaking of feminism, there aren't a whole lot of women who think that she did honorable things by continuing to eat all that dirt.

 Where was your self-respect, Mrs. Clinton?

-They understand stayed with the dog in order to get to the dog house.
+Well, they understand, stayed with the dog in order to get to the dog house.

-Plan always was hitch her wagon to slick Willie, and then when he got where he was going, take over.
+Plan always was hitch her wagon to Slick Willie, and then when he got where he was going, take over.

-The dirty little reality is that uh the Brett girl has half a Hillary's women, Barack Obama's making inroads into Hillary's African American vote, not looking good out there.
+The dirty little reality is that the Brett girl has half of Hillary's women.

 We will link to this story.